jpuranen/Location-App/README.md

 This repository includes source files for Location-App.

-With Location-App you can add coordinates to the map either by entering the coordinates to the form or by clicking the map.
+With Location-App you can add coordinates to the map either by entering the coordinates into the form or by clicking the map.